flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

         ![atc-menu-p1](../assets/feature-guides/hoppie/atc-menu-p1.png){align=center width=48% loading=lazy}
         ![atc-menu-p2-atis](../assets/feature-guides/hoppie/atc-menu-p2-atis.png){align=center width=48% loading=lazy}

-From the `ATIS Menu` page you can request ATIS information directly by pushing the right side LSK next to `REQ SEND*`.
-You also can CLR, change and add additional airports (example formats see screenshots).
+From the `ATIS Menu` page, you can request ATIS information directly by pushing the right side LSK next to `REQ SEND*`.
+You also can CLR, change and add additional airports (example formats, see screenshots).

-You can chose to automatically update ATIS information by pressing the LSK R4 `AUTO UPDATE`and then configure the auto updates on the next page.
+You can choose to update ATIS information automatically by pressing the LSK R4 `AUTO UPDATE`and then configure the auto-updates on the next page.

-!!! note "ATIS and Auto Update"
+!!! note "ATIS and Auto-Update"
     !!! block ""
         ![mcdu-atis-menu](../assets/feature-guides/hoppie/mcdu-atis-menu.png){align=center width=48% loading=lazy}
         ![mcdu-atis-autoupdate](../assets/feature-guides/hoppie/mcdu-atis-autoupdate.png){align=center width=48% loading=lazy}